Visit Bern, Switzerland

 At the other side of the Old Town, the Federal Square and its imposing Parliament building give insight into Swiss democracy.
 From the courtyard in front of the building dance 26 water jets, each representing a canton of Switzerland.
 The Aare River flows around the base of the hill on which the Old Town sits, and parts of it are open for swimming in the warmer months.

 Outside the main part of town, the Rosengarten or Rose Garden spreads out across the top of another hill, a large, formal park that provides views out over the rest of the city.
-You can also explore any of Bern’s over 40 museums, including the house where Albert Einstein lived and developed his theory of relativity.
+You can also explore any of Bern’s many museums, including the house where Albert Einstein lived and developed his theory of relativity.

 Getting around Bern is easy, as all the hotels provide a free city pass to all public transport.
 The efficient tram system can get you anywhere if walking the city’s pleasant but hilly streets becomes too tiring.
 You can also access most other parts of the country by rail from the capital.